rstoyanchev/spring-websocket-portfolio/README.md

 Server-side runs on Tomcat, Jetty, WildFly, Glassfish, and other Servlet 3.0+ containers with WebSocket support.

-### Tomcat 8.5+
+### Tomcat

-For Tomcat, set `TOMCAT8_HOME` as an environment variable and use [deployTomcat8.sh](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/deployTomcat8.sh) and [shutdownTomcat8.sh](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/shutdownTomcat8.sh) in this directory.
+For Tomcat, set `TOMCAT_HOME` as an environment variable and use [deployTomcat.sh](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/deployTomcat.sh) and [shutdownTomcat.sh](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/shutdownTomcat.sh) in this directory.

 Open a browser and go to <http://localhost:8080/spring-websocket-portfolio/index.html>

-### Jetty 9.4+
+### Jetty

 The easiest way to run on Jetty is with `mvn jetty:run`.